Flood Protection Information

 - Always check with the CEC before you build on, alter or regrade your property.
 A permit is needed from the Town, and possibly DNREC (state of Delaware), to ensure it will not affect your neighbors or the surrounding waterways.

-Floodproofing: There are several ways to protect a structure from flood damage.
-One way is by regrading your lot away from your building but not onto your neighbor’s property.
+Floodproofing: There are several ways to protect a structure from flood damage, example; regrading your lot away from your building but not onto your neighbor’s property and raising your house above flood levels or BFE (Base Flood Elevation).
+This information can be found at the Town Hall.

 Flood Insurance: If you don’t have flood insurance contact your insurance agent.
 Homeowner’s insurance policies usually do not cover damage from flooding.
 However, because SB participates in the national Flood Insurance Program, you may be able to purchase a separate flood insurance policy.
 This program is backed by the Federal government and available even for those properties that have been flooded.